allenai/beaker-gantry/README.md

 5. Submit the experiment spec.
 6. Make changes and repeat from step 2.

-This requires experience with Docker, experience writing Beaker experiment specs, and a fast and reliable internet connection (a luxury that some of us don't have, especially in the WFH era 🙃).
+This requires experience with Docker, experience writing Beaker experiment specs, and a fast and reliable internet connection.

-With Gantry, on the other hand, that same workflow simplifies down to this:
+*With* Gantry, on the other hand, that same workflow simplifies down to this:

-1. Write a `pyproject.toml`/`setup.py` file, a PIP `requirements.txt` file, a or conda `environment.yml` file.
+1. (Optional) Write a `pyproject.toml`/`setup.py` file, a PIP `requirements.txt` file, a or conda `environment.yml` file to specify your Python environment.
 2. Commit and push your changes.
 3. Submit and track a Beaker experiment with the `gantry run` command.
 4. Make changes and repeat from step 2.